WebP ConverterWebP Converter API

 Authentication

-The WebP Converter API API requires authentication via API key.
+The WebP Converter API requires authentication via API key.
 Include your API key in the request header:

 Required Header